 Forensic Architecture works with images documenting attacks on civilians – fires, explosions, airstrikes, migration.
 They combine this documentation in “image-spaces” and video narratives constructed around the spatial experience of an event.
 Using 3D models, they facilitate memory recollection from witnesses who have experienced traumatic events.
 The objective is to reconstruct the ‘space’ in which the incident in question took place and then re-enact the relevant events within this constructed model.

 WITNESSES: Presenting the many different types of witnesses, clues and data at the core of Forensic Architecture’s work.
-Situated testimony, a large video work made especially for this exhibition, shows how various forms of testimony are documented and represented in architectural models.
+Situated testimony, a large video work made especially for this exhibition, showed how various forms of testimony are documented and represented in architectural models.

 ITINERANT WITNESSES: Witnesses documenting their experiences trying to cross borders in Europe provide another kind of site-specific testimony.
-Questions of migration and border policy are unpacked alongside direct eyewitness transmissions and Forensic Architecture’s mapping of migrant journeys.
+Questions of migration and border policy were unpacked alongside direct eyewitness transmissions and Forensic Architecture’s mapping of migrant journeys.

 Forensic Architecture is based at Goldsmiths, University of London and founded and headed by architect Eyal Weizman.
 The agency includes not only architects but also artists, software developers, journalists, lawyers and animators.